percyperezdante/percyperezdante.github.io/source/content/DevOps/GCP/Fundamentals.md

     - Zone: Deploymenat area, not geographically related.
 A zone is a single failure domain witdh in a region.
     - Region: Group of zone, independen geographical areas.

+### The basics

+To work in GCP you organise your work load in projects.
+These projects organize GCP resorues with common basic objectives.
+Access to GCP is through IAM, GCP ID and Access Management, and it defifnes who can do what.

+User interfaces to access and interact with GCP includes:

+    - Web interface
+    - SDK
+    - Command line
+    - API
+    - Mobile App